SatyajitNayak-Exelixi/resumeio-to-pdf/README.md

 The creators of this application absolve themselves of any responsibility for potential damages or harm resulting from its utilization.

 It is essential to visit the pricing page on Resume.io to explore fair and affordable options for accessing the resume downloading service directly through the official channels provided by Resume.io.
-The creators emphasize the importance of supporting the platform by subscribing to their services and discourage the use of this application as a substitute for legitimate and paid access.
+The creators emphasize the importance of supporting the platform by subscribing to their services and discourage the use of this application as a substitute for legitimate and paid access..